All Episodes

 Hello.

-It's uh pleasure and an honor to speak to you.
+It's a pleasure and an honor to speak to you.

 Thank you, sir.

-I just wanted to comment that you know, Senator Kerry really isn't all that bright because he gets up on stage and says, you know, President Bush went and sent those troops off the war without armor, without armored humbies.
+I just wanted to comment that, you know, Senator Kerry really isn't all that bright because he gets up on stage and says, you know, President Bush went and sent those troops off the war without armor, without armored Humvees.

-And isn't he the one that said he voted for the 82 billion million to fund the war than vote before he voted against it?
+And isn't he the one that said he voted for the $82 billion or million to fund the war before he voted against it?

 Did we get to break that clip out again?

-I've got in fact since you're bringing that I want you to hear another clip.
+In fact, since you bring it out, I want you to hear another clip.

 It didn't print it out.